-- A firm with international operations, or that deals in currencies other than sterling, understands the requirements of relevant local financial sanctions regimes. - A small firm is aware of the sanctions regime and where it is most vulnerable, even if risk assessment is only informal.
+Examples of good practice Examples of poor practice • A firm with international operations, or that deals in currencies other than sterling, understands the requirements of relevant local financial sanctions regimes .
+There is no process for updating the risk assessment.
+The firm assumes financial sanctions only apply to money transfers and so has • A small firm is aware of the sanctions regime and where it is most vulnerable, even if risk assessment is only informal. not assessed its risks.